rx-angular/rx-angular/libs/template/docs/reactive-context.md

 As a sum up we now know that `rx-angular/template` provides an extended reactive context with the `suspense` channel.
 Use suspense as a template wherever possible as is reduces rendering work drastically.
-Also be sure to remember that we have also access on the values of the 4 channels as local-variables in the template and the notifications from the render callback.
+Also be sure to remember that we have also access on the values of the 4 channels as local-variables in the template and as the notifications from the render callback.